FOUNDATIONS

-A 4-week online study-group–style exploration of the nervous system, for those wanting to build supportive daily rhythms and reliable habits that help the body feel safe, steady, and nourished.
+A 4-week online exploration of the nervous system through an unshaming lens.
+For those wanting to build nourishing daily rhythms and habits that help the body feel safe, steady, and resourced.

 Why This Group Exists